smokeballdev/api-docs/docs/documentation/1-Authentication.md

 ---

 ## 2. Client Credentials Grant
 The **Client Credentials** grant type is typically used for server-to-server API operations.
-In this scenario, you are not acting as a Smokeball user but a type of "service" that can operation on an Account level.
+In this scenario, you are not acting as a Smokeball user but a type of "service" that can perform operations on an Account level.

 ### 2.1 Request an Access Token